SPAM – Part 4

 The best way to avoid having your email address captured in this way is simply to avoid opening emails from senders you don’t recognise.

-However, that’s not always practical—an email from an unknown sender could be a potential customer, job offer, or other unexpected but important message.
+However, that’s not always practical—an email from an unknown sender could be a potential customer, a job offer, or other unexpected but important message.
 If you need to open emails from senders you don’t recognise, here are some ways to avoid getting your email addresses captured by tracking pixels:

 • If you use Gmail, try Ugly Email (free) and/or PixelBlock (free).
 Ugly Email is a Gmail extension that displays an eye icon next to any email that includes a tracking pixel.
 PixelBlock blocks tracking pixels, preventing notifications from being sent back to senders when you open a tracked email.